Mysticx69/CloudSubnetsTracker/README.md

-# Cloud Project Tracker
+# Cloud Subnets Tracker

-A full-stack application for tracking cloud projects and their subnets, built with React, Express, and PostgreSQL.
+A full-stack application for tracking cloud subnets, built with React, Express, and PostgreSQL.

 ## Architecture Overview